 Pricing & Availability

-More than that, I already see the watch being offered at certain online stores with discounts of up to 36 percent off the minimum $1595 price suggested by the manufacturer, which basically means, that you will have to compete with guys who bought the watch from reputable online stores like Jomashop and the like, so, if you buy one at MSRP, you are going to lose a lot of cash while trying to sell the piece if your honeymoon with it doesn’t last as long as you have initially expected.
+More than that, I already see the watch being offered at certain online stores with discounts of up to 36 percent off the minimum $1595 price suggested by the manufacturer, which means, that you will have to compete with guys who bought one from reputable online stores like Jomashop and the like, so, if you buy one at MSRP, you are going to lose a lot of cash while trying to sell the piece if your honeymoon with it doesn’t last as long as you have initially expected.

 Photos: Frederique Constant